 Active listening is the key to handling most negative situations effectively and calming the customer.

-Tip 1: Give full attention and deliver your undivided concentration to the angry customer.
+Tip 1 on How to Deal with Angry Customers: Give full attention and deliver your undivided concentration to the angry customer.

 When handling an angry customer, it is essential to ensure reverting most quickly.
 A delay in reply makes the angry customer escalate the issue.